matplotlib/matplotlib/doc/devel/contributing.rst

 and might be easier to use if you are using 2-factor authentication.

-Building matplotlib for image comparison tests
+Building Matplotlib for image comparison tests
 ----------------------------------------------

 Matplotlib's test suite makes heavy use of image comparison tests, meaning the result of a plot is compared against a known good result.
 Unfortunately, different versions of FreeType produce differently formed characters, causing these image comparisons to fail.
-To make them reproducible, matplotlib can be built with a special local copy of FreeType.
-This is recommended for all matplotlib developers.
+To make them reproducible, Matplotlib can be built with a special local copy of FreeType.
+This is recommended for all Matplotlib developers.

 Copy :file:`setup.cfg.template` to :file:`setup.cfg` and edit it to contain::